grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 Shakes nodded slowly, while chewing through another piece of bread.
 "Alright.
 Fuckin' alright!
 But I want a stipend on top of that to cover the costs of any modifications to the _Gnat_.
 And enough to reverse them after we complete this run."

-[//]: # (----- EDITED TO HERE -----)
-[//]: # (Dont forget you need to resolve Shakes current delivery run)
+[//]: # (34734953 -- Dont forget you need to resolve Shakes current delivery run)

 "Done.
 I'll give you one share right now, and the other on delivery.
-You can write up the cost of the fucking stipend at delivery too," said Percy.
+You can write up the cost of the stipend at delivery too."

 Shakes grinned through a mouthful of food.
-"Well -- partner -- who knew picking up a bunch of fucking dirty marooned scumbags in the middle of the ocean would lead to anything profitable!
-Fuckin' Sweet."
+"Well -- partner -- who knew picking up a bunch of fucking filthy marooned scumbags in the middle of the ocean would lead to anything profitable!
+Fuckin' sweet."

-"Well if that's fucking settled, I've been away from my boat for a couple of hours now, and that is enough for some serious fucking damage to have been done.
+"Well if that's settled, I've been away from my boat for a couple of hours now, and that is enough for some serious fucking damage to have been done.
 I feel like I need to be getting back there."

 "You go Captain Percy.
 I'm going to finish loading up on this chow."

+[//]: # (----- invisible character break)

 [//]: # (### Back at the Prospect in the docking slip; talking to Hemi about re-hiring Chips)

-At docking slip four, the hole in the deck that led down to the cargo hold of the _Prospect_ was like a giant black maw, whose lips were pursed and sucked against the airlock dock of the depot.
-It now had a number of heavy black cables and hoses arcing into the hole, making it look a little like some kind of enormous dental maneuver was being worked on it.
+At docking slip four, the hole in the deck that led down to the cargo hold of the _Prospect_ was like a giant black maw, with lips sucking against the airlock dock of the depot.
+It now had a number of heavy black cables and hoses draped into the hole, making it look a little like some kind of enormous dental maneuver was being worked.
 Captain Percy's eye scanned from where the hoses and wires were attached to pipes and terminals mounted on the walls of the docking bay over the edge of the hole.
 She leaned over and looked down into the cargo hold where the cables and hoses were lashed together and ran in a hulking pile up the middle of the cargo hold back into the deeper parts of the ship where they were hopefully connected to the battery terminals and fuel tanks that so desperately needed to be topped up.
-At the front of the cargo hold, Chips was overseeing a repair crew from the dock that was working on redoing and reinforcing the desperate and messy repair welds Chips had made earlier.
+At the front of the cargo hold, Chips was overseeing a repair crew from the dock that was working on redoing and reinforcing the desperate and messy repair welds she had made earlier.

 Percy climbed down the ladder to the catwalk and made her way over and down to the deck of the cargo hold.
-From there she went aft into the forward battery room where she found Hemi with a dock worker trying to get cables hooked up to the battery bank so they could recharge the batteries from the docking bay power system.
+From there she went aft into the forward battery room where she found Hemi with a dock worker checking the cables hooked up to the battery bank that were recharging the batteries from the docking bay power system.

 "Hemi!"
-Percy yelled at him.
+Percy yelled.
 "What is that fucking woman still doing on this boat?"
 She said pointing forward to where Chips was standing.
 "Didn't I say she was to be off as soon as we hit the fucking dock?"

-"Come here," Hemi said calmly, leading her further back into the battery room.
+"Come here."
+Hemi led her further back into the battery room.
 "I convinced her to stay long enough to oversee the repairs.
 She did not want to be blamed if those guys did a lousy job and the seam burst open again later.
 So she is just making sure they fix it right."

 "Fuck Hemi!
 When I fire someone, they stay fucking fired!"

-"Captain, we need her.
+"Sylvia, we need her.
 I cannot do all these jobs myself.
 I am a middling welder at best.
 And I can not tell the difference in someone else's work between a good weld and a pile of dog waste."

 "Owen can take over the welding."

 "Owen is just a kid.
-He can not tell these dock trolls what do to, even if he does know any better than them."
+He can not tell these dock trolls what do to, even when he does know better than them."

 Percy considered.
 "OK... she oversees the repairs, we pay her up to date, and _then_ she's fucking gone."